bkil-syslogng/syslog-ng/CONTRIBUTING.md

 Please ensure that your contribution is clean in respect to licensing and copyright.

-If your contribution is eligible for copyright, you may also extend the list of copyright holders at the top of the relevant files which carry your modifications.
+If your contribution is eligible for copyright, you should also extend the list of copyright holders at the top of the relevant files which carry your modifications.